FREE CONSULTATION

 3.5 Facial Recognition Search

-Matches faces across image databases with high precision.
-Yandex Images is notably aggressive with facial matching and often outperforms Google for this use case.
+This technique matches faces across image databases with a surprising degree of precision.
+Yandex Images in particular leans hard into facial matching and often beats Google outright at this specific task.

 Best for: Identity verification, fraud detection, security research, journalism fact-checking.